Software and tools

-Unix-y users are allowed to take the course, but must be prepared to do a considerable amount of independent legwork for the system related instructions given at the beginning of the course.
-Every semester we typically have a small minority of Unix users who we encourage to work together to help one another out.
+Unix-y users are allowed to take the course, but must be prepared to do independent legwork for the system related instructions given at the beginning of the course.
+Every semester we typically have a handful of Unix users who we encourage to work together to help one another out.

 Because we work with a lot of different software packages in this course, it is expected that you will be able to work on a machine where you have Administrative Privileges.
-Given this requirement, you will hit a dead-end if you attempt this course using lab or other public computers.
+Given this requirement, you will be unable to complete this course using lab or other public computers.

 Code Editors You can use whatever code editor you prefer, the following are just suggestions if you don't already have a favorite:

 - (Mac/PC) Atom (This is what you'll see me use in lecture)

 - (Mac/PC) PHPStorm (You can apply for a free student license here)

 These are the command line programs we support in this course:

 - (Mac) Terminal (Installed on Macs by default, no need to download anything)

 - (PC) Cmder (We'll be using a customized version for the class so do not download the one from Cmder directly; I'll explain more in lecture).